TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Basketball:

 In basketball, there are no breaks.
-Regardless of whether you are in the defensive or offensive position, both of them requires a sudden burst of speed.
-Let's not forget that a basketball player has to constantly run up and down the court while still following your defender closely.
+Regardless of whether you are in the defensive or offensive position, both of them require a sudden burst of speed.
+Let's not forget that a basketball player has to constantly run up and down the court while still following a ball-handler closely.

-Unlike football or baseball, it is a very fast pace game.
-If the person you are defending beats you off with a sudden burst of speed and you aren't able to catch up to him, it would only be a matter of time before your coach benches you.
-Now again, it depends on which position you are playing.
+Unlike football or baseball, basketball is a fast-pace game.
+If the person you are defending beats you off the ball with a sudden burst of speed and you aren't able to catch up to him, it would only be a matter of time before your coach benches you.
+Now again, it depends on which position you play.

 No one would expect a center to be quick and agile, but other players such as the point guard, the shooting guard and the small forward are expected to be quick at every single step they take.
 It also depends whether you are playing defense and offense at the time.
 Let's compare the two positions: